-The Company has several stock-based compensation plans (the "Plans") that are described in the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2006.
-The Company, under the various equity plans, grants stock options for shares of common stock to employees, non-employees, directors and consultants.
-As of December 31, 2006, the 1992 Stock Plan, 1996 Stock Plan and 1996 Director Option Plan had expired and the 1999 Nonstatutory Stock Option Plan was cancelled by the Board, but there are still options outstanding under the Plans.
-Options generally vest over four years, are granted at fair market value on the date of the grant and generally expire ten years from that date.
+The Company has several stock-based compensation plans (the "Plans") that are described in the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2007.
+The Company, under its various equity plans, grants stock options for shares of common stock to employees, non-employees, directors and consultants.

+As of June 30, 2007, the 1992 Stock Plan, 1996 Stock Plan and 1996 Director Option Plan had expired and the 1999 Nonstatutory Stock Option Plan was cancelled by the Board, but there are still options outstanding under the Plans.
+Options generally vest over four years, are granted at fair market value on the date of the grant and expire ten years from that date.

-In May 2006, the Board approved the 2006 Stock Plan (the "2006 Plan").
+In May 2006, the Board approved the 2006 Stock Plan (the "2006 Plan") with a reserve of 7,000,000 shares of the Company's common stock for issuance under such plan.
 The Company's stockholders subsequently adopted the 2006 Plan at the 2006 Annual Meeting of Stockholders held September 18, 2006, and the 2006 Plan became effective in October 2006.
-The Company reserved 7,000,000 shares of the Company's common stock for issuance under this plan.
 The 2006 Plan provides for granting incentive stock options to employees and nonstatutory stock options to employees, directors or consultants.
 The stock option price of incentive stock options granted may not be less than the fair market value on the effective date of the grant.
 Other types of options and awards under the 2006 Plan may be granted at any price approved by the administrator, which generally will be the compensation committee of the board of directors.
 Options generally vest over four years and expire ten years after grant.
 The 2006 Plan expires in May 2016.